 The first thing to do is take a step back and look at your company’s overall purpose, vision, culture, and values.

-A strategic HR plan involves working with other departments and the c-suite executives to come up with proactive plans and programs designed to align with the long-term strategies, goals, and needs of the business at its current stage and where it is headed.
+A strategic HR plan involves working with other departments and the c-suite executives to come up with proactive plans and programs designed to align with the long-term strategies, objectives, and goals of the business at its current stage and where it is headed.

 Next, look at your company’s business goals for the next 1-5 years.
 Consider what will be needed from your employees and other resources to achieve those goals.
 Then consider how the following HR practices support your long-term business:

 Culture: What’s the culture you want to build that will attract, develop, and retain the right employees who are a good fit and are going to help you achieve your business goals?
 If innovation and creativity are important, how do you build a culture that fosters innovation and creativity?

 Talent management: A bad hiring decision not only costs your company lots of money, but it can also damages morale and your company’s reputation.
 Do you have a talent strategy and process defined to help you attract and hire the right talents?
 Are your hiring managers training on best hiring and interviewing practices?
 What is the availability like for people with those skills in your current area?
 How do you upskill your employees to fill new positions?